gravitational/careers/challenges/systems/challenge-2.md

 The design document should cover: design approach, scope, proposed API, security considerations, CLI UX, and implementation details where appropriate.

-Please submit the design document as Markdown and PR#1 to your repository to allow us to provide you feedback on the proposed design.
+Please submit the design document and all code in a GitHub repository.
+Public or private is your choice.
+Please submit the design document as a Pull Request to allow us to provide you feedback on the proposed design.

 A few notes about the design document:

-* We expect the design document to be completed roughly within the first week.
+* Try to get the design document approved within the first 2-3 days.
 This is to ensure you have enough time to work on the implementation.
 * Avoid writing an overly detailed design document.
 Two to three pages is sufficient.
 * Avoid sending us draft design documents.
 It is difficult to evaluate which